tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/Before the HOL - Azure security, privacy and compliance.md

 Microsoft and the trademarks listed at <https://www.microsoft.com/en-us/legal/intellectualproperty/Trademarks/Usage/General.aspx> are trademarks of the Microsoft group of companies.
 All other trademarks are property of their respective owners.

+## Requirements

+- Microsoft Azure subscription must be pay-as-you-go or MSDN
+  - Trial subscriptions will not work
+- A machine with the following software installed:
+  - Visual Studio 2017
+  - SQL Management Studio 2017
+  - Power BI Desktop

 ## Before the hands-on lab setup guide

 Duration: 30 minutes